It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Benchmark Construction

 \subsection{Automatic Screening}

 Given a raw dataset, we deploy an automated screening pipeline for fine-grained quality profiling.
 Instead of discarding series or variates immediately, this process generates a \textit{Quality Summary} documenting the status of every series, proceeding through five sequential steps: \textit{(1) Timestamp Rectification:} Curated data often exhibit missing or misaligned timestamps, which undermines temporal consistency.
 We first identify and fill missing timestamps, then rectify misaligned timestamps by calibrating them to the nearest standard timestamp based on the data frequency. \textit{(2) Rule-based Validation:} As manual inspection is insufficient for fine-grained quality control at scale, we implement an automatic process to validate data against a set of predefined rules.
-We flag variates violating missing rate or length thresholds, and employ value dominance to identify uninformative series that exhibit negligible temporal dynamics. \textit{(3) Statistical Test:} To eliminate unpredictable variates, we employ the Ljung-Box test \cite{ljung1978measure} to detect white noise, which are flagged for removal. \textit{(4) Extreme Outliers Removal:} We apply a local interquartile range (IQR) filter to detect and eliminate extreme erroneous values.
+We flag variates violating missing rate or length thresholds, and detect near-constant series lacking meaningful temporal dynamics by analyzing their value distributions.
+Specifically, a variate is flagged if its top-5 most frequent values constitute the majority of the observations or if its normalized entropy falls below a critical threshold. \textit{(3) Statistical Test:} To eliminate unpredictable variates, we employ the Ljung-Box test \cite{ljung1978measure} to detect white noise, which are flagged for removal. \textit{(4) Extreme Outliers Removal:} We apply a local interquartile range (IQR) filter to detect and eliminate extreme erroneous values.
 For a time point $t$ within a local window $w$, a value is identified as an error if it falls outside $[m_w - k \cdot \mathrm{IQR}_w,\; m_w + k \cdot \mathrm{IQR}_w]$, where $m_w$ is the median and $\mathrm{IQR}_w = Q_{0.75} - Q_{0.25}$.
 Detected errors are replaced by the preceding valid observation.
 We set $k=9$ to preserve genuine spikes while filtering technical errors. \textit{(5) Correlation Check:} Finally, we compute pairwise correlations across all variates within the dataset to detect potential redundancy.
 Pairs exhibiting a correlation coefficient exceeding a predefined threshold are flagged as highly collinear, marked for subsequent expert review.

-After all these procedures (See \ref{app: data_pipeline} for detailed algorithms), all diagnostic results are aggregated into a dataset-level Quality Summary, which is submitted for final human decision-making.
+After all these procedures (See Section \ref{app: data_pipeline} for detailed algorithms), all diagnostic results are aggregated into a dataset-level Quality Summary, which is submitted for final human decision-making.